A Ranking Game for Imitation Learning: Theory

-where $D_f$ is an $f$-divergence with the generator function $f(x)=\frac{1-x}{1+x}$~\cite{renyi1961measures,ali1966general,csiszar1967information,liese2006divergences}. \end{theorem} \begin{proof} We consider a ranking loss function $L_k$ that attempts to explain the rankings between the agent and the expert using their state-action visitations \{$\rho^\pi(s,a)$, $\rho^E(s,a)$\} respectively, by learning to induce a performance gap of $k$. $L_k$ is a loss function that regresses the return of state or state-action pairs in the expert's visitation to a scalar $k$ and the agent's visitation to a value of $0$.
+where $D_f$ is an $f$-divergence with the generator function $f(x)=\frac{1-x}{1+x}$~\citep{renyi1961measures,ali1966general,csiszar1967information,liese2006divergences}. \end{theorem} \begin{proof} Previous works~\citep{xu2021error,swamy2021moments} characterize the equilibrium in imitation learning based on the \textit{supremum} ranking loss/min-max adversarial setting under no error assumption.
+In this section, we consider the ranking loss function $L_k$ and derive the equilibrium for the \texttt{rank-game} in presence of reward learning and policy optimization errors. $L_k$ attempts to explain the rankings between the agent and the expert using their state-action visitations $\mathcal{D}^{\pi}=\{\rho^\pi(s,a)$, $\rho^E(s,a)$\} respectively, by attempting to induce a performance gap of $k$.
+With this dataset $\mathcal{D}^\pi$, $L_k$ regresses the return of state or state-action pairs in the expert's visitation to a scalar $k$ and the agent's visitation to a value of $0$.
 Thus, we have: